smartanthill/smartanthill2_0/docs/design-documents/protocols/sacp.rst

 SmartAnthill Control Protocol (SACP) v2.0
 =========================================

+:Version:   v0.1.3

 *NB: this document relies on certain terms and concepts introduced in “SmartAnthill Overall Architecture” and "SmartAnthill Protocol Stack" documents, please make sure to read them before proceeding.*

 SACP 2.0 (referred to in this document as SACP) is a part of SmartAnthill protocol stack.
 It belongs to Level 7 of OSI/ISO Network Model, and is responsible for allowing SmartAnthill Central Controller to control SmartAnthill Device.

 Within SmartAnthill protocol stack, SACP is located on top of SAGDP.
 On the side of SmartAnthill Device, SACP is implemented by Yocto VM.
 On the side of SmartAnthill Central Controller, SACP is implemented by Control Program.